jamesfoxworth/spotifind/README.md

 [u/Spotifind](https://www.reddit.com/u/Spotifind) will reply to comments under certain subreddits when users include the text "!spotifind" in their comment.
 The bot relies on [Spotipy](https://github.com/spotipy-dev/spotipy) and [PRAW](https://github.com/praw-dev/praw).

-Spotifind is currently limited to certain subreddits.
-If you would like Spotifind added to any individual Subreddit please let me know!
-Also, don't hesitate to report issues please.
 ## Usage
 In order to call on the bot, include the text "!spotifind" anywhere in the post.
 * The bot will automatically search for all text within the comment except for "!spotifind".